 Dusan eventually remarried, and his new wife, Olga, had three children of her own.
 Marie says that Olga was “alright” as a stepmother, but that she “had her moments” and favored her own children over the six of them.
 There was never enough to eat, Marie says, though Olga somehow managed to remain obese.
 Marie was not surprised when Olga died young of a heart attack.
-Dusan, on the other hand, lived to be 86 and died, Marie believes, of“a broken heart.”
-She doesn’t think her father ever really got over Alena’s death.
-Her theory is that he never really loved Olga, but had only married her so that he would have someone to take care of the kids.
+Dusan, on the other hand, lived to be 86 and died, Marie believes, of “a broken heart.”
+She doesn’t think her father ever really got over her mother’s death.
+Marie’s theory is that he never really loved Olga, but married her so that he would have someone to take care of the kids.

-Charlie and Marie were together the longest—27 years—until he, too, died.
-He was 67 years old and died of congestive heart failure in 1984.
+Charlie and Marie were together the longest—twenty-seven years—until Charlie finally died at age sixty-seven of congestive heart failure in 1984.
 After Charlie’s death, Marie remained alone.
 She had retired from factory work in 1976, and she struggled to find something to occupy her time, the pigeon club having disbanded years before.
 With Charlie gone, she seemed lost and unable to find a new hobby.
 She suffered a stroke in 1987 and another in 1988.
 At this point, her son, Morris, who had been absent from her life all these years, reappeared on the scene.

 Morris managed to convince Marie to sell everything, including the house, and to turn over all the assets to him.
 Once all of the transactions were completed, Morris then proposed they move to Las Vegas and live together there.
 Marie was lonely and hoping to renew her relationship with her son, so she agreed.
 Not surprisingly, it only took a couple years for Morris to gamble it all away.